 Close collaboration with government agencies and departments, including Parks Canada and British Columbia’s Ministry of Highways.

-CP works closely with customers and supply chain stakeholders to improve communication and customer service.
+CP works closely with customers and supply chain stakeholders to strengthen communication and customer service.
 This is particularly important when unexpected service challenges or volume surges arise during challenging weather conditions.

 We have developed tools that provide current shipment and network information, including availability for shipment-based information, carload and intermodal tools and direct access to CP’s Network Service Centre.
 These tools improve collaboration with our customers and the customer experience by providing visibility into CP’s operations when challenges arise.